amanird/docker-pihole/README.md

 Step-by-step instructions for building a Pi-hole DNS server inside a Docker container running Unbound on a Raspberry Pi.

 *Note: These instructions are intended for using  a Raspberry Pi as the server.
-Alternatively, you could use an old PC, VM, or a hypervisor (such as Proxmox, which is a popular).*
+Alternatively, you could use an old PC, VM, or a hypervisor (such as Proxmox, which is a popular option).*

 ##### Auto-installer coming soon!